Our Health Guarantees:

 I can not gurantee the eventual size of the puppy once it is an adult.
 I check and Chart 3 different methods, however with so much growth hormones in food these days, this is a very difficult task.
 So knowing this, I do not gurantee the size of your Pom.

-I can not guarantee the breed-ability of your Pom.
+I can not guarantee the breeding ability of your Pom or of puppies produced.
 What I can do is that if the Pom is a male, I will not let that boy go to you until I feel both testies present.
 It is your job as the Poms owner, to keep track and to help to keep the testicles down.